werf/werf/docs/pages_en/usage/distribute/overview.md

 werf export myapp --repo example.org/myproject --tag other.example.org/myproject/myapp:latest
 ```

-As a result of running the above command, the `other.example.org/myproject/myapp:latest` application image will be published and ready to be deployed by a third-party software.
+As a result of running the above command, the `other.example.org/myproject/myapp:latest` application image will be published and ready to be deployed by third-party software.

 ## Example of bundle distribution

-In the most basic case, three files and one `werf bundle publish` command running in the application's Git repository are enough to distributing the bundle to be deployed with werf, hooking it up as a dependent bundle, or deploying it as a chart by a third-party software:
+In the most basic case, three files and one `werf bundle publish` command running in the application's Git repository are enough to distribute the bundle to be deployed with werf, hooking it up as a dependent bundle, or deploying it as a chart by third-party software:

 ```yaml
 # werf.yaml: